-Annfield Plain Junior School’s curriculum aims to provide pupils with a curriculum which is broad, balanced, relevant and progressive in order to prepare them for life in the 21st century and for their next stage of education at secondary school.
-It is essential to provide pupils with life-long skills to prepare them for an ever-changing, technological world.
-Our curriculum incorporates the school’s values described in the school vision and “Bobby Brain’s MAGIC habits for learning”.
+Annfield Plain Junior School’s curriculum aims to provide pupils with a curriculum which is broad, balanced, relevant and progressive in order to prepare them for life in the diverse 21st century and for their next stage of education at secondary school.
+It is essential to provide pupils with life-long skills to prepare them for an ever-changing, technological world, whilst making learning engaging, enjoyable and purposeful; to ensure our children are happy today, fulfilled in the future and able to make the world an even better place.
+Our curriculum incorporates the school’s values described in the school vision and our child-friendly version: “Bobby Brain’s MAGIC habits for learning”.

 Our curriculum is also planned to reflect the fact that children learn in different ways.
-Tasks given aim to be relevant to their present and future lives.
+Tasks given aim to engage, enthuse and challenge learners whilst encouraging resilience, as well as being relevant to their present and future lives.
 We use a variety of teaching styles to cater for all learning styles.
 We also use De Bono’s Six Thinking Hats as a means of developing thinking and organisational skills within the curriculum.
 Philosophy for Children (P4C) is used to complement thinking hats, developing pupil’s speaking and listening.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.